Stein's method and a quantitative Lindeberg CLT for the Fourier transforms of random vectors: Formulation of the main results

+is an initial source, i.e.~the topology of weak convergence is the weakest topology making all these maps continuous.
+We now lift this canonical way to obtain the weak topology from the topological to the approach level.
+In order to do this we simply replace the Euclidean topology on $\mathbb{R}$ by the Euclidean metric and take the initial approach structure (here simply denoted by its limit operator $\lambda$) rather than the initial topology

+Note that an initial metric does not exist, it makes no sense to ask for a ``weakest'' metric, it is absolutely required to go to the realm of approach spaces in order to find a solution.

+It then follows from general results in approach theory (see e.g.~\cite{L15}) that the limit operator in this space is given by the following formula, where $\Sigma_n, n \in \mathbb{N}$ and $\Xi$ are random variables:

-Formally, $\lambda_F$ is the limit operator induced by a canonical approach structure.
-We refer the reader interested in approach theory to \cite{L97}, \cite{BLV11} and \cite{BLV11An}.
-For the sake of this paper, the following result, which reveals that the number $\lambda_F\left(\Sigma_n \rightarrow \Xi\right)$ measures how far the sequence $(\Sigma_n)_n$ deviates from being weakly convergent to $\Xi$, suffices.
+We refer the reader interested in the fundamentals of approach theory to \cite{L97}, \cite{L15}, \cite{BLV11} and \cite{BLV11An}.
+For the sake of this paper, the following result, which reveals that the number $\lambda\left(\Sigma_n \rightarrow \Xi\right)$ indeed measures how far the sequence $(\Sigma_n)_n$ deviates from being weakly convergent to $\Xi$, suffices.

 \begin{pro} and

 \end{pro}

 \begin{proof} (\ref{limop}) is trivial. (\ref{limop0}) follows from L{\'e}vy's Continuity Theorem, which states that weak convergence of random vectors is equivalent to pointwise convergence of their Fourier transforms. \end{proof}